christianparpart/x0q/README.md

       payload                         queue payload

-    GET /:queue                     Pops an item from the queue [Expect: item]                  optionally indicate, that this is a blocking (instead non-blocking) request.
+    GET /:queue                     Pops an item from the queue [Expect: item]                  optionally indicate, that this is blocking (instead non-blocking).

     POST /:queue/clear              Clears all items in the queue